10 Fundraising Lessons Hidden in Popular Romantic Movies

 Moral of the Story: You can ask people what they want, what they like and how they think they will react but there is absolutely no guarantee that they will give you the right answer.
 This is particularly true when you ask people to give a rational answer about an emotional matter. (“No, I don’t need you to send me a Thank You for this gift…”).
 Don’t just listen to what they say – watch how they actually behave.

-Thanks to Caroline Harris (Director of Development at Aurora Orchestra) for these suggestions:
+Thanks to Caroline Harris for these suggestions:

 Bridget Jones's Diary